When you’re performing in a place of worship, it’s only natural that you want to sound your best.

 For a guitar that’s this affordable, you can’t go wrong.

-There is one problem and we cannot expect to be honest without mentioning it.
-This is a pretty impressive guitar, but the G and B strings are going to need to be tuned a lot more than normal.
+There's one problem I'd mention.
+This is a pretty impressive guitar, but the G and B strings may need to be tuned more than normal.
 It doesn’t seem to stay in tune on these notes.

 - Great sound